Liberal Republican Party (Turkey): A real opposition: first manifestations and local elections

 According to British diplomatic records, the CHF believed that SCF was taking too much consent from the minorities and the reactionaries.
-There were also some rumours that Liberal Party was taking support from the Kurds in Constantinople and was courting the ex-Ottoman dynasty.
+There were also some rumours that the Liberal Party was getting the support of Kurds in Constantinople and was courting the ex-Ottoman dynasty.
 Then, in an assembly debate directly after the elections, Fethi Okyar accused the CHF of large-scale irregularities and electoral fraud.
 In this context, Atatürk started to worry about the risk of political instability and told Fethi privately that he could no longer remain impartial in this atmosphere.

 Dissolution and aftermath

 Due to these evolutions and the excessive activism of opponents, on November 17 the SCF was dissolved on Atatürk's recommendation.
 Okyar used the pretext that the Turkish people were not yet ready to rule themselves, because of their illiteracy.
 The real state of things was that those in control of the vested interests created as a result of the one-party system feared the establishment of an era of equal opportunity which would put an end to their privilege.

 In any case, in 1930 the political mood in the country was really hostile, also because of two rebellions.